Vegan Baked Donuts with Almond Glaze

 Common Mistakes

-- Overmixing the batter — makes them tough
+- Overmixing the batter—this makes the donuts dense

 What to Serve With